Princess Beatrice Is Engaged to Edoardo Mapelli Mozzi: See Her Ring

 While vacationing in Italy earlier this month, Edoardo proposed to his love with a stunning Shaun Leane ring he helped design.
 The duo—who made their official red carpet debut in March—are set to say "I do" next year.

-For their official engagement photos, the royal called in the photographer she trusts the most: Younger sister Princess Eugenie.
+For their official engagement photos, the 31-year-old, clad in Zimmerman's Allia floral dress, called in the photographer she trusts the most: Younger sister Princess Eugenie.

 "Beabea—wow!
 I'm so happy for you my dearest big sissy and dear Edo," Eugenie, who wed Jack Brooksbank last fall, wrote on Instagram.
 "It's been a long time coming and you two are meant to be."